rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 No errata <br>

-## Learning Path 06 – Design and implement network security
+## Learning Path 06 – Design and implement network security (Total time ~135 Minutes)

 ### M06 - Unit 4 Configure DDoS Protection on a virtual network using the Azure portal (~40 Min)